konovod/linalg/README.md

 lu = a.lu_factor # lu is LUMatrix(T) - immutable object that can return it's content and solve systems puts lu.solve(GMat32[[2], [4]])
 ```
+- matrix rank determination (using SVD or QRP)
 - linear least squares problem (`Linalg.solvels` to just get decision or `Linalg.lstsq` to also get rank and singular values (TODO - and residues))
 - cholesky decomposition (`##cholesky`, `##cholesky!`, `##cho_solve`)
 - `hessenberg` form